ionic-team/ionic-docs/CONTRIBUTING.md

 ## Project Structure

-Ionic's documentation is built using [Stencil](https://stenciljs.com).
-The content is written as Markdown or pulled in as JSON data from other Ionic repositories.
+Ionic's documentation is built using [Docusaurus](https://docusaurus.io/).
+The content is either written or generated as Markdown.

 At a high level, the production documentation works like this: